Redskins fire Gruden after 0-5 start

 "We're going to continue to develop him and heighten his maturation process.
 Try to get him on schedule so he is prepared," Callahan said of Haskins, who was selected with the 15th overall pick of the 2019 NFL Draft.
 Allen defended the selection of Haskins amid reports that the team was split about taking him in the draft.

 "As far as Dwayne, we're excited as hell to have him on this football team," Allen said.
 "We think he has a great future.
 He's working very hard.
 He's learning the system.
-When coach Callahan decides to put him in, he'll make that decision.
+When Coach Callahan decides to put him in, he'll make that decision.
 But Jay was excited about Dwayne Haskins.
 I think he talked to several of you from OTAs to training camp about how well he was doing."
-Gruden was in his sixth season with the Redskins, compiling a 35-49-1 record that included Sunday's 33-7 home loss to the New England Patriots.
+Gruden was in his sixth season with the Redskins, compiling a 35-49-1 record that included a 33-7 home loss to the New England Patriots on Sunday.
 Entering this season, he had won at least seven games in four straight years, including a 9-7 mark in 2015 that saw Washington reach the playoffs.

-When asked by reporters about his job status after Sunday's loss, Gruden said: "Nobody's told me anything.
-I don't have a concern.
-I'll just wait and see.
-If my key works on Monday, keep working, go attack the Miami Dolphins and plan on getting our first win next week."
 Gruden signed a two-year contract extension in March 2017, putting him under contract through the 2020 season.
 He lasted longer than any of Snyder's six previous head coaches, with none staying longer than four years.
+Injuries at quarterback and to other offensive players such as running back Derrius Guice and tight end Jordan Reed contributed to the 0-5 start.

+"I just wish I could have had all of our offensive players," Gruden told the Post.
+"We never got to flex our offensive muscle."

+Also Read: Jodhpur HC dismisses Asaram Bapu's plea challenging life term in rape case

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)